 - DIT has expanded its Export Support Service (ESS) to act as a single point of enquiry for businesses and traders with questions relating to the situation in Ukraine and Russia.

-- Any business that has questions about trading with Ukraine or Russia can call our helpline using the number 0300 303 8955 for support or visit our support page
+- Any business that has questions about trading with Ukraine or Russia can visit our support page.

 - DIT will continue to support business and traders during this period.
-Having a dedicated export support team ready to help at the end of the phone will ensure business can access the information they need at any time.
+Having a dedicated export support team will ensure business can access the information they need at any time.

 - Further details on the export ban will follow in due course; previous export bans have included items such as high-end fashion, works of art and luxury vehicles.